Chapter 14: Standards & Guidelines

 2. Develop additional statements respecting specific concerns and publish these statements when the endorsed or adopted ACRL statement does not address these concerns.

-3. Consider working with SAC on the development of standards and guidelines.
+3. Consider working with SC on the development of standards and guidelines.

-Should the request be of some urgency, the chair sends copies to SAC members so that members may forward to the chair their concerns or suggestions.
+Should the request be of some urgency, the chair sends copies to SC members so that members may forward to the chair their concerns or suggestions.
 The chair may also wish to contact members prior to responding.
-The matter is placed on the agenda for the next SAC meeting or addressed online.
+The matter is placed on the agenda for the next SC meeting or addressed online.

 Upon final approval by the ACRL Board, the ACRL Executive Director arranges for the distribution of all new or revised ACRL standards to each of the members of the Council for Higher Education Accreditation.